 - Home & Away Routines can automatically turn on or off your smart plugs and switches, even if you forget.

-- With presence determined by phone location, Home & Away Routines can automatically turn your Nest cameras and doorbells on and off.
+- With presence determined by phone location, Home & Away Routines can automatically turn on/off your Nest cameras and doorbells.

-You can set up and edit Home & Away Routines with the Home app.
-To use Home & Away Routines you'll need to migrate your Nest Account to a Google Account.
+You can set up Home & Away Routines with the Home app.
+To use Home & Away Routines, Nest app users will need to migrate their Nest Account to a Google Account.

-- (Optional) Select the devices you want to use to determine if someone’s home.
+- (Optional) Select any other devices you want to use to determine if someone's home.